voightachrome/voightachrome.github.io/about.md

 **3) What am i going to do with a philosophy degree?**

 - This i dont know, I guess the path of least resistance is to go to graduate school, or become a lawyer.
-I am pretty deadset on doing a masters after undergrad.
-But after that im not sure!
+I am pretty set on doing a masters after my undergraduate degree is complete.
+But after that I am not sure!
 Keeping options open!